jump-dev/JuMP.jl/doc/callbacks.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the above example the callback function is defined in the same scope as the model and variable definitions.
-If we defined the function in some other scope, or even file, we would not be able to access them.
+In the above example the callback function is defined in the same scope as the model and variable definitions, allowing us to access them.
+If we defined the function in some other scope, or even file, we would not be able to access them directly.
 The proposed solution to this design problem is to seperate the logic of analyzing the current solution values from the callback itself.
 This has many benefits, including writing unit tests for the callback function to check its correctness.
 The callback function pased to JuMP is then simply a stub